rsoiffer/Forge-of-Power/character-creation.md

   </table>
 </aside>

 As your character levels up, they become generally much stronger.
-At every level, you gain a feat.
+At every odd level (1, 3, 5, etc.), you gain a feat.
 This feat can be from any of four categories:
 * **General Feats** are general abilities that could apply to a broad variety of character classes or skills.
 General feats can help your character fit into a specific archetype that would otherwise be difficult to achieve.
 * **Ancestry Feats** are abilities that are specific to your character's ancestry.
 These abilities can be either biological or cultural in nature.
 You can only pick ancestry feats that match your character's ancestry.
 * **Combat Feats** help your character fight with specific weapons or magical focuses.
 Combat feats always give you a Perk bonus.
 * **Skill Feats** make your character better that using specific skills.
 Skill feats always give you a Perk bonus.

 Besides gaining new abilities, your character slowly grows numerically stronger as well.
-At every even level (2, 4, 6, etc.), you gain an attribute boost.
+At every even level (2, 4, 6, etc.), you gain an attribute boost and a Perk bonus.
 Remember that your attributes are limited by your character level.
+Pick each Perk bonus as you would for the {Skilled} or {Weapon Master} feats.

-*Choose a number of feats equal to your character level, and write them on your character sheet.
-Choose a number of attribute boosts equal to half your character level (rounded down), and modify your attributes accordingly.*
+*Choose a number of feats equal to half your character level (rounded up), and write them on your character sheet.
+Choose a number of attribute boosts equal to half your character level (rounded down), and modify your attributes accordingly.
+Choose a number of Perk bonuses (as {Skilled} or {Weapon Master}) equal to half your character level (rounded down), and modify your Perk bonuses accordingly.*

 ### Building Bruenor

-Since Bruenor is a level 3 character, Bob needs to pick 3 feats.
+Since Bruenor is a level 3 character, Bob needs to pick 2 feats.
 Bob picks the {Heavy Bolts} crossbow feat in case Bruenor needs to switch to a crossbow for ranged combat.
-Bob picks the {Reliable Damage} bludgeon feat to help Bruenor's damage against hard-to-hit enemies.
-Finally, Bob picks the {Phalanx} shield feat to help Bruenor protect his allies even more.
+Bob also picks the {Reliable Damage} bludgeon feat to help Bruenor's damage against hard-to-hit enemies.
 Bob notes all three feats on the **Powers** page of Bruenor's character sheet.

 Bob also notes the Perk bonus given by the Heavy Bolts feat on the **Perks** section of Bruenor's sheet.
-Bob **doesn't** add the Perk bonuses of the other feats he just picked: since Bruenor is a level 3 character, he can only stack 1 Perk bonus of the same type.
-Since Bruenor already has a bludgeon feat and a shield feat that give the same Perk bonuses, these Perk bonuses don't help out.
-Once Bruenor reaches level 7, these Perk bonuses will add onto his existing ones.
+Bob **doesn't** add the Perk bonuses of {Reliable Damage}: since Bruenor is a level 3 character, he can only stack 1 Perk bonus of the same type.
+Since Bruenor already has a bludgeon feat that gives the same Perk bonuses, this new Perk bonus doesn't help out.
+Once Bruenor reaches level 7, this Perk bonus will add onto his existing one.

 Since Bruenor is a level 3 character, Bob needs to pick one attribute boost.
 Bob wants Bruenor to be as strong and tough as possible, but Bruenor's Strength score is already at the maximum score of +3 for his character level.
 Bob instead gives Bruenor +1 Intellect, and writes the new stat on Bruenor's sheet.

+Since Bruenor is a level 3 character, Bob needs to pick one Perk bonus.
+Bob wants Bruenor to be good at unarmed fighting and wrestling, so he picks the Perk bonus from {Weapon Master} that gives +1 damage to unarmed Strikes and +2 to [[Wrestling]] attacks.

 ## Equipment

-TODO
+TODO - for now, all items are free

 *Spend up to 10 * (your character level) gold on items.
 Write each item you bought on your character sheet.
 Write any remaining gold on your character sheet.*